Conflict of Interest

 The fact that Dr Hughes’ arbitration resource unit has admitted withholding relevant Telstra related arbitration documents from being investigated during the COT arbitration process (see Open letter File No/45-H and Open letter File No/46-F to 46-K).
 This admission suggests there is more to Telstra allowing Dr Hughes to become the COT arbitrator than meets the eye.

-This internal Telstra fax (see the following link > Exhibit GS 448-A) dated 2 November 1990 was a fax from Telstra’s Corporate Solicitors Office to Telstra’s then recognised chief technical engineer, regarding Telecom v Golden Messenger Federal Court Legal Proceedings, which notes, among other items:
+This internal Telstra fax (see the following link > Exhibit 1 > GS-Conflict of interest 1-to 5) dated 2 November 1990 was a fax from Telstra’s Corporate Solicitors Office to Telstra’s then recognised chief technical engineer, regarding Telecom v Golden Messenger Federal Court Legal Proceedings, which notes, among other items:

 (3) Telecom will also need to inspect any documents lodged by Golden Messenger as part of its (GM’S) discovery obligations.